snavaes/nlgids.london/md/tours-bike.md

 </div>

 <div lang="en">
-In 3 hours you will see London's 'Must-see' sights.
+A 3½ hour ride that includes all the major 'Must-see' sights and attractions.
-A safe ride along all the major attractions.
-We go where the Buses can't go.
+We go where the buses can't go.
 I'll give you background information and quirky facts.
 You will see things you won't find in the guidebooks.
-This tour includes very comfy bike, helmet and poncho.
+This tour includes a very comfy bike, helmet and poncho.
 </div>